 v26.
 Jesus delights in his Father's gracious revealing and concealing, as does the Father himself.

 v28.
 Jesus now invites the "little children" to come to him for "rest".
 They are described as the "weary and burdened" ones.
 They are weighed down by law and sin.
 The function of the law is to expose sin, even make it more sinful.
 There is no relief from this burden; sin reigns and the curse of the law condemns.
-Jesus offers the lost and broken the refreshment of eschatological rest and eternity in the presence of God.
+Jesus offers the lost and broken eternal rest in the presence of God.

 v29-30.
 Jesus calls on the "little children" to take his "yoke", to take to themselves the divine revelation he proclaims, namely, the gospel.
 He calls on them to set aside the yoke of the law and replace it with the yoke of grace.
 Listen to the message Jesus brings, the message of the free and gracious offer of salvation to all who reach out to God through him.
 This revelation is kindly and gentle, it is an easy yoke (good and comfortable); a light burden.
 It comes from a kind and gentle man, so how could it be otherwise?

 In our passage for study, Jesus says that "no one knows the Father except the Son and those to whom the Son chooses to reveal him."
 Does Jesus actually choose those he intends to reveal himself to, those who will find rest for their souls?

 The notion that God determines those who are destined for damnation and those who are destined for salvation, has always disturbed potential seekers.
 Today, baby-boomers, a generation that tends toward the social agenda of the left, find the idea of spiritual discrimination quite repugnant.